maoueh/cookbook-gitlab/doc/production.md

 ```

 ### Storing repositories and satellites in a custom directory
-In some situations it can be practical to repository and satellite data on a separate volume.
+In some situations it can be practical to put repository and satellite data on a separate volume.
 Below we assume that the GitLab system user (`git`) will have UID:GID 1234:1234, and that `/mnt/storage` is owned by 1234:1234.

 ```json